 - Spend some time thinking about your style and what you like.
 Do you like a traditional look, floral, bright colors, muted colors, patterned, etc.

-- Understand the smallest and maximum size rug that you need in a room.
-A general rule of thumb is that you want 18” of bare floor around the rug.
-In new construction where you have open rooms usually the problem is finding a rug that is big enough.
-The larger the rug equates to more expensive.
-Wayfair offers a guide on selecting a rug for a room size and shows how each layout can work, click here to view.
+- Understand what rug dimensions you need in a room.
+A general rule is that you want 18″ of bare floor around the rug.
+In new construction, where you have open spaces, the problem is finding a big enough rug.
+The larger the rug, the more expensive it can become.
+I suggest you purchase the correctly sized rug for a room you can afford versus buying a higher quality that is too small.
+Wayfair offers a guide on selecting the right rug size and shows how each layout can work.